 Typically, the program is open to entering first-year students from all majors who meet the qualifications, which are:

 (2.)
 575+ score on the SAT EBRW section, or 24+ ACT verbal section, or 3+ score on AP English exam or 4+ score on an IB English exam, or 150+ score on the English Placement Test (EPT).

 Please note: students who have any questions about the requirements, or who wish to be considered for inclusion in the program must contact Dr. Cynthia Rostankowski, the Coordinator for the Humanities Honors and Advanced Honors Programs, at firstname.lastname@example.org.
 Once you have contacted us and indicated your interest, we can proceed with your application process.

 What are the benefits of the way Humanities Honors is taught?

 Humanities Honors is taught by a team of professors, which means more than simply a group of professors who give separate lectures to the same group of students.
 The professors in Honors lead a learning community and lecture not only to the students, but also to each other.
 The collaboration creates a bond among professors, which notably enhances student learning.
 In working together, professors are able to address lecture topics from many scholarly perspectives.
 In addition, because so much of Humanities Honors is cooperative, creating small student groups for studying together and preparing for presentations and exams yields possibilities for making good friends over the four semesters.

 When does the Humanities Honors Program meet?

-Humanities 1A for Spring 2014 will meet on M/W: 10:30-11:45 A.M. (lecture), and 12:00-1:15 P.M. (seminar) and will continue to meet at these days and times for all two years.
-You will be given priority registration during that time to make sure you will be able to schedule the rest of your classes around your Honors courses.
+Humanities 1A for Fall 2018 will meet on Tues/Thurs 9:00-10:15 A.M. (lecture) and 10:30-11:45 A.M. (seminar) and will continue to meet at these days and times for all two years.
+You will be given priority registration in the succeeding 3 semesters as long as you are in the Program to make sure you will be able to schedule the rest of your classes around your Honors courses.